Westley Allan Dodd: Arrest

 On November 13, 1989, Dodd drove to Camas, Washington, around 12 mi east of Vancouver, where he attempted to abduct 6-year-old James Kirk II from the restroom of the New Liberty Theatre.
 Kirk began fighting and crying as Dodd attempted to leave the theatre through the lobby, carrying the boy in his arms.
 Theatre employees became suspicious and followed Dodd out to the street.
 Due to their pursuit, Dodd released Kirk, got into his car and drove away.

 Kirk's mother's boyfriend, William "Ray" Graves, came to the theatre lobby and was told that the boy had nearly been abducted.
 Graves went outside the theatre in the direction where Dodd was last seen.
 Dodd's car had broken down a short distance away and he was attempting to start the motor.
 In order not to raise Dodd's suspicion and to stall for time, Graves pretended to be a passerby and offered to help him.
 He then put Dodd into a headlock and returned him to the theatre, where employees called the police.

 The Camas police contacted the Portland police task force investigating the Iseli murder.
 Dodd was taken to Camas police station, where Portland detectives C.W.
 Jensen and Dave Trimble interviewed him.
 He was then taken to the Clark County jail in Vancouver, where Jensen and Trimble continued their interrogation over the course of three days.
 Eventually, Dodd confessed to all three murders.
 Jensen and Trimble then served a search warrant at Dodd's residence in Vancouver.

 During the search of Dodd's residence, police discovered the homemade torture rack along with newspaper clippings about his crimes, a briefcase containing Iseli's underwear, a photo album containing pictures of Iseli and assorted photographs of children in newspaper and store catalogue underwear advertisements.
 They also discovered Dodd's diary, in which he wrote in detail about the murders.
-Dodd was charged with aggravated first-degree murder in the deaths of the Neer brothers and Iseli, plus attempted kidnapping of another child.
-He initially pleaded not guilty to all charges, but later changed his plea to guilty.